-Erin Worthington ’95, granddaughter of former sixth grade teacher Helen Murray, presented the Helen C. Murray Geography Award to Bashir Humayun.
+Erin Worthington ’95, granddaughter of the late sixth grade teacher Helen Murray, presented the Helen C. Murray Geography Award to John O’Brien.
 Mrs. Murray taught at Bright School from 1979 to 1998.
 The award is based on a student’s knowledge of geographical facts and terms.
-Honor mentions went to Jenna Naik, Anthony Klein and Weber Steele.
+Honorable mentions went to Max Hickman and Isabella Moore.

-Julie Guerry, chair of the board of trustees, was asked by the Kilbride family to present the Benjamin W. Kilbride Scholarship on their behalf.
-The scholarship is awarded to a fourth grader who is a leader, takes and shows interest in other students throughout the school, exhibits contagious enthusiasm for life and is in good standing.
-This year’s winner was Kennedy Doan.
+Mary Kilbride presented the Benjamin W. Kilbride Scholarship, which is awarded to a fourth grader who is a leader, takes and shows interest in other students throughout the school, exhibits contagious enthusiasm for life and is in good standing.
+This year’s winner is Mac Kropff.

 Eighteen fifth graders received the President’s Award for Educational Excellence, which means they achieved a 90 or higher grade average and high scores on national standardized testing.
 The recipients are: Khadeeja Agha, Henry Clark, Emma Davenport, Ava Gallien, Charlie Good, Luciana Hemphill, Max Hickman, Strobe Hill, Nathaniel Johnston, Grace Macziewski, Bruna Monteiro, Isabella Moore, Layli Nunes, John O'Brien, Kai Olson, Gabriel Onoratini, Colin Sanders and Evan Yim.